Quick Start Setup Guide - WAN Forwarding

 Once you have created the Site, it is time to add the network and associate a policy.

-You can always ask google what your IP address is if you are unsure.
+You can always ask Google what your IP address is if you are unsure.

 Step 2: Configure Network to ScoutDNS